timbertson/nix-pin/README.md

 ### `libfoo`'s nix expression doesn't live with the `libfoo` source code

-The canonical version of `libfoo/default.nix` lives in nixpkgs, but if you're the author of `libfoo` you would probably prefer to maintain this file in your source tree.
+The canonical version of `libfoo/default.nix` lives in nixpkgs, but if you're the author of `libfoo` you likely want to maintain this file in your source tree.
 That way, you have the correct build instructions for the actual version you're developing, without having to merge in-development changes into `nixpkgs`.

 ### Testing a full `nix-build` of your master branch

 `nix-shell` works well for development changes, but you should also test that a full `nix-build` works, particularly if you're changing the build process.
 By default, this builds the archive specified in your nix expression, which is typically a release tarball.
 It's awkward to refer to "the current checkout" in a clean way.
 If you just use `./`, your entire workspace is copied into the /nix store every time you change anything.
-You also need to remember to replace this with a real `src` attribute for release.
+You also need to remember to set this back to a real `src` attribute for release.
 And finally, using a directory in development and a tarball for release can cause build inconsistencies.

 ### Testing multiple inter-dependent packages